zuazo/chef-encrypted-attributes/README.md

 Node attributes are encrypted using chef client and user keys with public key infrastructure (PKI).
 You can choose which clients, nodes or users will be able to read the attribute.

-Node clients with read access can be specified using a `client_search` query.
+*Chef Nodes* with read access can be specified using a `node_search` query.
 In case new nodes are added or removed, the data will be re-encrypted in the next *Chef Run* of the encrypting node (using the `#update` method shown below).
+Similarly, a `client_search` query can be used to allow *Chef Clients* to read the attribute.

 ## Requirements